Honor X6a price in Pakistan & features

-Galaxy S20 FE becomes the first Android phone to receive an August...
+Honor will host a launch event during the upcoming IFA Berlin expo....

-Honor, the smartphone giant, recently unveiled the X6a series, hinting at the imminent launch of their brand new Honor X6a smartphone.
-Rumors suggest the launch may happen in the upcoming days as it circulates on the internet.
+Honor, the major smartphone company, recently revealed the X6a series, indicating the upcoming release of their new Honor X6a smartphone.
+Speculation hints that the launch could occur in the coming days, as it spreads online.

-Honor X6a boasts an attractive camera design, featuring a Triple-camera setup with 50 MP + 2 MP + 2 MP sensors and an LED flash.
-For selfies, it has a single 5 MP sensor hidden under the waterdrop notch.
+The X6a features a triple-camera setup on the rear with an LED flash.

-The smartphone includes 4 GB of RAM and 128 GB of built-in storage space.
+The gadget has 4 GB of RAM and 128 GB of built-in storage space.

-The gadget’s battery capacity is 5200 mAh with fast charging supports at 22.5 W.
+The smartphone is powered by a 5200 mAh with fast charging supports at 22.5 W.

 Honor X6a price in Pakistan